 Ros Walford travelled courtesy of Premium Kyūshū Tours.
 Visit Trip Insight to book a foodie tour of Fukuoka.
 English isn’t widely spoken in Kyushu.
 If you need help booking a tour, call the Kyushu Tourism Information Centre or Saga’s Doganshitato call centre.
 For more information on Kyūshū, see the Welcome to Kyūshū website.

-Explore more of Japan with The Rough Guide to Japan Dropdown content.
-Compare flights, find tours, book hostels and hotels Dropdown content for your trip, and don’t forget to buy travel insurance before you go.
+Explore more of Japan with The Rough Guide to Japan.
+Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to buy travel insurance before you go.